ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

-See also [this page in Unicode.org](https://unicode.org/cldr/utility/character.jsp?a=%F0%A8%AD%8E&B1=Show) to see the properties of a given unicode character
+See also [this page in Unicode.org](https://unicode.org/cldr/utility/character.jsp?a=%F0%A8%AD%8E&B1=Show) to see the properties of a given unicode character.
+Among the if the codepoint belongs to the BMP.

 ### Unicode and Editors